Oncology Patient Navigator/Coach

 - Being your advocate and customizing services to meet your needs.

-How Can A Cancer Team Coach Help You?
+How Can an Oncology Patient Navigator/Coach Help You?

 Understanding.
 Your coach is there to remove the pressure of trying to absorb too much information too fast.
 You’ve got the peace of mind in knowing that your coach will explain things in terms you can understand and take as much time with you as you need.